My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 And your brain goes:

-It feels like the conveyor belt of conversation suddenly hits a screeching halt.
+It feels like the conveyor belt of conversation hits a screeching halt.
 Like the funnel jams.
-Like some robotic membrane inside my brain shuts off without warning and the whole system just… disinflates.
+Like some invisible membrane inside my brain seals shut without warning and the whole system just… disinflates.

 Not a pause.
 A tectonic pause.

-A gap in time powerful enough that the dinosaurs feel it in their bones.
+A gap in time so large the dinosaurs feel it in their bones.

 The next thought simply does not arrive.